MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-multiple-model-mappings.md

 # required metadata

 title: Manage several derived mappings for a single model root
-description: This topic explains how a user in the System administrator or Electronic reporting developer role can manage several derived mappings that were configured for a single model root.
+description: This topic explains how to manage several derived mappings that were configured for a single model root.
 author: NickSelin
 manager: AnnBe
 ms.date: 01/04/2021